Pegasos2InstallCD-53.54.iso

 rdbtool amigahd.img create size=1Gi + init + add size=32MiB name=BOOT # Note that rdbtool takes Gi for disk image size but MiB for partition size xdftool amigahd.img open part=BOOT + format Boot ffs+intl xdftool amigahd.img open part=BOOT + write amigaboot.of xdftool amigahd.img open part=BOOT + write bootloader_prepare xdftool amigahd.img open part=BOOT + write bootloader_setup xdftool amigahd.img open part=BOOT + write Kickstart Kickstart

-qemu-system-ppc -machine pegasos2 -cpu 7447 \ -bios pegasos2.rom -rtc base=localtime \ -serial stdio -vga none -device sm501 \ -drive media=disk,format=raw,file=amigahd.img \ -cdrom Peg2InstallCD.isoYou should see output from PegasosII firmware in the terminal where the command is started about the firmware initialising the system and detecting one QEMU HARDDISK on channel 0 unit 0 and a QEMU DVD-ROM on channel 1 unit 0, then end with an
+qemu-system-ppc -machine pegasos2 \ -bios pegasos2.rom -rtc base=localtime \ -serial stdio -vga none -device sm501 \ -drive media=disk,format=raw,file=amigahd.img \ -cdrom Peg2InstallCD.isoYou should see output from PegasosII firmware in the terminal where the command is started about the firmware initialising the system and detecting one QEMU HARDDISK on channel 0 unit 0 and a QEMU DVD-ROM on channel 1 unit 0, then end with an

 ok